 Introductory class on Introspective Awareness

-Mindfulness is like exercise; the benefits are directly tied to effort.
-This two session class is designed to teach you the necessary skills to develop a new practice or reawaken an existing one.
-We will spend the two evenings learning the art of practice, including the how, where, when, and why.
+Meditation and Mindfulness are like exercise; the benefits are directly tied to effort.
+This trauma informed open class is designed to expose you to the necessary skills for developing a new practice or reawaken an existing one.
+We will spend the evenings learning the art of practice, including the how, where, when, and why.
 Introspective Awareness is easy to learn and yet like any art form hard to master.
 Introspective Awareness is not only a sit down and "be present" activity, but an ongoing expansive relationship between your feelings, inner thoughts and the world you interact with 24/7.
 This practice can be used to:

 Gain Insight into your behaviors